The Spy Whose Powerful Decision Helped Get an American Victory at Yorktown: Meeting James Armistead Lafayette

 Let's back it up a minute.

 And let's be real, James' choices were limited.
 He could say "yes" to the Marquis and spy for the Americans, he could say "yes" to the Marquis and never return- trusting the British to give him the freedom he desired, and that's really all.
-He couldn't say "no" could he?
+Mr. Seals continues to wow audiences with an examination of the decision.

 Because we know the outcome, it's clear he chose to trust the Marquis, a Frenchman.
 Why?
 Possibly to hold onto the hope that the Americans would reward him with freedom.
 A choice that, should he live through the experience, would keep him with his wife and children.